hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Control plane logs are exported to one (or both) of a [Log Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview) or an [Azure Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview), these logs are retained for `30` days by default.
 Both of these destinations support the direct querying of the logs but sending logs to a Log Analytics Workspace will incur additional cost overhead.

-The control plane logs can be configured via the [logging.control_plane](#appendix-c1) input variable which allows for the selection of the destinations as well as the profile ([see below](#control-plane-logging-profiles)) and additional configuration such as retention.
-Although the module can create a Log Analytics Workspace for control plane logs is is recommended to create the workspace outside of the module so that logs are retained even when a cluster is replaced.
+The control plane logs can be configured via the [logging.control_plane](#appendix-c1) input variable which allows for the selection of the destinations as well as the profile ([see below](#control-plane-logging-profiles)) and additional configuration such as changing the retention.
+Although the module can create a Log Analytics Workspace for control plane logs this is **DEPRECATED** and it is recommended to create the workspace outside of the module so that logs are retained even when a cluster is replaced.

 ###### Control Plane Logging Profiles